JSON++ v1.04 A set of C++ classes to support

 - If a parsing error occurs during a call to the CValue::Parse method, then

 a JSONPP::CParseException will be thrown.
 This class provides a "m_Reason"

 enum value which specifies why the parsing failed and a "m_nIndex"

 value which specifies where the parsing error occurred in the JSON encoded text.

-- The classes have been tested only on VC 2017 but should be compilable on
+- The classes are only supported on VC 2017 or later.

 - Provides support for JSON pointer (https://tools.ietf.org/html/rfc6901)